eGain/egain-conversation-hub-sentiment-analysis/README.md

   | SUBNET_IDS | Comma separated subnet ids |

 3. On command prompt, execute egps-chat-sentiment-analysis-deploy.bat file, it will start deployment and progress can be seen on the command prompt.
-4. Upon successful installation, Cloudwatch event will be created with frequency as specified in the .
+4. Upon successful installation, Cloudwatch event will be created with frequency as specified in the properties file.

 **Post Installation**
 1. In the first run job will pick activities from date entered in DATA_START_POINT in config file.
 The date will be modified for each run to current date and        activities will be picked after the updated date.
 To modify the start date, navigate to egps-${DeploymentEnvironment}-chat-sentiment-analysis-tidemark table in DynamoDB and update the ACTIVITY_VALUE_FROM value.